[ON YOUR] marc

 This project taught me that collaboration isn't just a nice-to-have; it is the work.

 When you're designing for communities that have been historically marginalized and excluded from Western archives, the voices in the room matter as much as the decisions on the page.
 The result isn't just a cohesive brand identity.
-It become much more.
+It becomes much more.

 A foundation for continuous conversation, a visual system built to make space, not fill it.